Where students become success stories.

 – Former Student

-Students are taught on campus by our certified teaching staff at our custom-built schoolhouse, but are enrolled and registered at LCHS to obtain high school credits.
+Students are taught on campus by our highly qualified teaching staff at our custom-built schoolhouse, but are enrolled and registered at LCHS to obtain high school credits.
 LCHS generates our official transcripts and high school diplomas, so if your student graduates while attending Chrysalis, her high school diploma will be awarded by LCHS.
 The public school also supplements our resources by providing textbooks, science equipment and other materials to help prepare our students for a college environment.

-Weekend adventure days off-campus offer:
+Summer adventure days (Friday/Saturday) offer:

 - Rock climbing